talon110/cloud9-setup/readme.md

 Notes:

-- All Chef cookbooks come from Supermarket except for rbenv, which is sourced from <https://github.com/chef-rbenv/chef-rbenv>
+- All Chef cookbooks come from Supermarket except for rbenv, which is sourced from <https://github.com/chef-rbenv/ruby_rbenv>
+- When running a server, the command `rails s -b [virtual network IP]` must be used instead of `rails s -b $IP -p $PORT` as Cloud9 normally requires